Corine's Famous Belgian-Style Lasagna with Sauce No. 10

 16-oz box (12 sheets) Lasagna Pasta

 Worcestershire Sauce (or Corine’s Cuisine Sauce No. 4 for a spicier flavor with added heat from serrano peppers)

 1 pint (16 oz) Heavy Cream

 1. Boil the dried pasta per the instructions, drain, separate and lay flat on wax paper to cool.

 2. In a large pan, sauté the diced onion over medium heat in butter and vegetable oil until translucent.

 3. Add the ground beef, crumbling it into the pan and breaking it into small pieces with a fork.

 4. Season the beef with salt & pepper, thyme, oregano and Worcestershire sauce.
-Let cook for 5 min and then mix in the marinara sauce (we use Rao’s).
+Use Sauce No. 4 in place of Worcestershire sauce if you like it even more spicy!
+Cook the beef mixture, stirring frequently, for 7 min and then mix in the marinara sauce (we use Rao’s).
 Now it’s a Bolognese!

-7. Remove the foil and cover the lasagna with the grated gruyere.
-Set the oven to broil to melt and brown the top cheese layer.
-Remove from the oven and let cool for 10 min before serving.
+7. Remove the foil and set the oven to broil to melt and brown the top layer.
+Let cool for at least 10 min before serving.